Title 915 | Chapter 002 | Regulation 010

 (5)

 Except as provided in Section 5(4) of this administrative regulation, a caregiver may submit a registry identification card application following issuance of a registry identification card to the qualified patient who designated the caregiver in his or her registry identification card application.
 A caregiver shall submit a registry identification card application for each registered qualified patient that designated the caregiver in his or her application.
-Except as provided in KRS 218B.055(3)(b), a caregiver shall assist no more than three (3) registered qualified patients with the use of medicinal cannabis at any given time.
+Except as provided in KRS 218B.055(3)(b), a caregiver shall not assist more than three (3) registered qualified patients with the use of medicinal cannabis at any given time.

 (6)